MadUser/Angular2-C-Modal/README.md

 @Component({
     selector: 'my-popup',
-    templateUrl: '<div>Hello world</div>',
+    templateUrl: '<div>This is the child component</div>',
 })

 export class MyPopup{
     constructor(private modalService: ModalService) {
-    if(this.request != null) //thr request is injected to the component console.log("we have a request: "+this.request);
+    if(this.request != null) //the request is injected to the component. console.log("we have a request: "+this.request);
     }

     close(res) {
-        this.modalService.response(res); //send response to the caller
+        this.modalService.response(res); //send response to the parent caller }
-    }
 }